-On May 15, the Senate incorporated S. 1054, Jobs and Growth Tax Relief Reconciliation Act of 2003, into H.R.
+On May 15, the Senate incorporated S. 1054 into H.R.
 2 and approved the package as amended.
 Similar to the House version of H.R.
-2 and the President's proposal, the Senate's version includes an acceleration of many of the 2001 tax cuts (including rates, marriage penalties, child credits, and expansion of rate brackets) enacted in EGTRRA.
-One of the major differences between the Senate's version, the House bill, and the President's proposal is the taxation of dividends.
-The Senate approved legislation that would reduce the taxation of dividends for foreign and domestic corporations by 50% in 2003 and provide a 100% exclusion in 2004, 2005, and 2006.
-The Senate proposal also establishes a fund of \$20 billion for federal aid to state and local governments.
-In order to comply with the directions within the budget reconciliation (H.Con.Res.
-95), a series of revenue offsets was also included in the bill and result to keep the total estimated impact from FY2003 through FY2013 to \$350 billion.
+2 and the President's proposal, the Senate's version included an acceleration of many of the 2001 tax cuts (including rates, marriage penalties, child credits, and expansion of rate brackets) enacted in EGTRRA.
+One of the major differences between the Senate's version, the House bill, and the President's proposal was the taxation of dividends.
+The Senate approved legislation would have reduced the taxation of dividends for foreign and domestic corporations by 50% in 2003 and provided a 100% exclusion in 2004, 2005, and 2006.
+The Senate proposal also established a fund of \$20 billion for federal aid to state and local governments.